UMAprotocol/UMIPs/UMIPs/umip-x.md

 - Result Processing: multiply by a million when calculating aggregatory gas prices.
 - Input Processing: See the UMIP-16 Implementation Section.
 Additionally, if the contract using this price identifier is an expiring contract, inputs will change depending on the price request timestamp in comparison to the expiry timestamp.
 - Price Steps: 1 Wei (1e-18)
-- Expiry Price Rounding: Closest: N/A because the median algorithm and query as described in the UMIP-16 implementation section cannot produce numbers with higher precision than 1 Wei (1e-18).
+- Pre-Timestamp Price Rounding: N/A because the median algorithm and query as described in the UMIP-16 implementation section cannot produce numbers with higher precision than 1 Wei (1e-18).
-- Pre-Expiry Price Rounding: None.
+- Post-Timestamp Price Rounding: None.
 - Pricing Interval: 1 second
 - Dispute timestamp rounding: down